Icinga/icinga-doc/markdown/en/configmain.md

 This variable determines whether messages are logged to the syslog facility on your local host.
 Values are as follows:

--   0 = Don't use syslog facility

--   1 = Use syslog facility

 **Local Syslog Facility Option**